yosshi4486/Translate/README.md

 ## Contributing
 Translate is and will always be free and open.
 I'd appriciate it if you cloud contribute to this project.

+Correcting english is very helpful to us :bow:

 ## License
 Translate is licensed under the [MIT License](https://github.com/yosshi4486/Translate/blob/master/README.md)